f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

     GET https://{{Appliance4_IP}}:8888/restconf/data/openconfig-system:system/f5-event-log:events

-This will display all events form the beginning in the F5OS Event log:
+This will display all events (not just the active ones) from the beginning in the F5OS Event log:

 .. code-block:: json